biletnam/movie-theater-app/README.md

 * theater_id

 #### Movie Screenings
 Movie Screenings hold the individual screening date/time data for each movie a customer may want to see.
 Therefore they belong_to a movie, as well as a theater.
 From an individual screening page, customers can create a ticket order for that show, so a movie_screening has_many ticket_orders.
-The date and time attributes and relationship to ticket orders allows the owner to control the visibility of movie screenings, making past shows and sold out shows unavailable for purchase.
+The date and time attributes and relationship to ticket orders allow the owner to control the visibility of movie screenings, making past shows and sold out shows unavailable for purchase.
 * screening_date
 * start_time
 * movie_id
 * theater_id

 #### Ticket Orders
-Finally, once a customer has decided which movie screening they would like see, they can create a new ticket order, which belongs_to a movie screening, allowing the order to have access to all relevant movie, auditorium, and theater info for the customer's ticket/receipt.
+Finally, once a customer has decided which movie screening they would like to see, they can create a new ticket order, which belongs_to a movie screening, allowing the order to have access to all relevant movie, auditorium, and theater info for the customer's ticket/receipt.
 * price
 * paid
 * name